neajul/Hosthandleiding/content/2-1_hardware.md

 #### Solid State Drives (SSD)

 **Solid State Drives** are a newer technology than HDDs that address most of their shortcomings: they are much smaller, much faster and much more durable.
 They are, however, also much more expensive.
-Unless money is not a facotr for you, it's probably not very feasible to use SSDs to store large amounts of data.
+Unless money is not a factor for you, it's probably not very feasible to use SSDs to store large amounts of data.
 SSDs are however the preferred medium to run an operating system from, as this will have a big impact on performance while requiring relatively little space.
 As opposed to HDDs, SSDs are probably safe to buy second hand.

 ## 1.5 Network connection